 Aren’t new houses already inspected by the city that issued the building permit?

-They are, but municipal inspections are very different from those conducted by licensed home inspectors.
-That’s because the inspections that cities and towns do as part of the permitting process are mainly concerned with making sure the building complies with local codes.
+They are, but municipal inspections differ significantly from those conducted by licensed home inspectors.
+That’s because the inspections that cities and towns do as part of the permitting process are mainly concerned with ensuring the building complies with local codes.
 These vary across regions, and it’s important to remember that codes are just a minimum standard to follow.
-Building codes cover the basics, but the finer points of construction aren’t typically addressed.
+Building codes cover the basics, but the finer construction points aren’t typically addressed.
 Municipal building inspectors check out the work of trades like plumbing and electrical for safety and eventually issue a certificate of occupancy that clears the building to be legally sold.
-But that’s about it — and in areas with booming construction markets, they can be stretched quite thin, leading to more cursory once-overs.
+But that’s about it — and in areas with booming construction markets, they can be stretched relatively thin, leading to more cursory once-overs.

 On the other hand, a qualified home inspector works for you, not the local government’s building department.
-Your inspector will conduct a far more thorough inspection that covers all of the areas listed above.
-They’ll also answer all your questions about the property, including providing explanations of how various components work, how often to service them, and what to expect as your house ages.
-It’s valuable advice that’s a huge bonus on top of your inspection report.
+Your inspector will conduct a far more thorough inspection covering all the areas listed above.
+They’ll also answer all your questions about the property, including explaining how various components work, how often to service them, and what to expect as your house ages.
+It’s valuable advice that’s a massive bonus on top of your inspection report.

 Find a great home inspector today

 If you’re working with a real estate agent, they’ll almost certainly have recommendations for reputable home inspectors in your area.
 But if you’re working directly with a builder, don’t worry: You can still choose a great home inspector on your own.
 You’ll want to check for proper licensure and check reviews and referrals.
-You may also want to chat on the phone a bit to get a sense of a potential inspector’s style.
-After all, you should feel totally comfortable asking questions, and you should feel confident that you’ll understand the explanations you get in response.
+You may also want to chat on the phone to understand a potential inspector’s style.
+After all, you should feel comfortable asking questions, and you should feel confident that you’ll understand the explanations you get in response.

 For more help finding a great home inspector for new construction, try HomeGauge’s “Find a home inspector” tool.
 We work with excellent home inspectors from across the United States, Canada, and more, so we’ve put together a database to make it simple to connect with a qualified professional near you.